-Landlords who fail to apply prior to 1 April 2018 will be required to pay a licence fee of £560 (reduced to £200 for existing Woking Private Landlord Accreditation Scheme accredited landlords) for a maximum 12 month licence.
+Landlords will be required to pay a licence fee of £560 (reduced to £200 for existing Woking Private Landlord Accreditation Scheme accredited landlords) for a maximum 12 month licence.
 The detailed fees applicable to the scheme may be viewed here.

 Selective licensing offences

-It will be a criminal offence for a private landlord to operate any private rented accommodation in the selective licensing scheme area without a licence after 1 April 2018.
+It is a criminal offence for a private landlord to operate any private rented accommodation in the selective licensing scheme area without a licence.